 My family find this slightly odd, as I don’t bother with it for the rest of the year, but December is the month that it saves my life!
 Writing down the changes and looking at them once a day before the day starts really helps me.
 Some people may find it easier to keep on their phones, or set reminders.
 These would be a great idea to prepare yourself for changes too.

 I hope these tips have helped you!
 I hope it makes life at least a little bit easier for at least one person out there.
 Take things easy, and have a lovely time.

-© Copyright Gemious Ltd 2019
+© Copyright Gemious Ltd 2020